Kate's Blog

 “I realised it was not going to end well.
 I got into the acting programme, it was very challenging, I was hungover and I wasn’t doing so well in my classes.
 I thought, ‘Do you know what?
 It’s going to be one or the other.
 I can’t really have both.’”

-“Someone asked me about the ‘secret to my success,’ and the first thing that came to my mind was my sobriety…my sobriety isn’t a limitation.
-Sobriety isn’t even a ‘have to’ – it’s a superpower.”
+“Someone asked me about the ‘secret to my success’, and the first thing that came to my mind was my sobriety…my sobriety isn’t a limitation.
+Sobriety isn’t even a “have to”—it’s a superpower.”

-Brene Brown
+Brené Brown

-Looking to create a sober life you love?
-Click here to find out more about my Getting Unstuck course.
+Ready to create an alcohol-free life you love?
+Click here to learn more about my Getting Unstuck course.

 Hi, I'm Kate